-- When holding the camera by hand while shooting with these BEST SHOT scenes, make sure that the subjects remain as still as possible as the camera shoots the series of images. - To cancel this BEST SHOT scene and enter the Continuous Shutter mode, press (Continuous Shutter). - Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - Movement while the camera is mounted on a tripod may cause the camera to erroneously judge it is being hand held. - For handheld shooting under very dark conditions, the "High Speed Night Scene" or "High Speed Night Scene and Portrait" BEST SHOT scene may not be able to produce the exposure level required for a clear image.
-Use of a tripod under very dark conditions is recommended. - When shooting with these BEST SHOT scenes, the "ISO Sensitivity" setting is fixed at "AUTO".
+- When holding the camera by hand while shooting with these BEST SHOT scenes, make sure that the subjects remain as still as possible as the camera shoots the series of images. - Even when holding the camera by hand while shooting with "High Speed Night Scene and Portrait", under certain conditions the camera may shoot only a single image instead of a series of images. - Shooting with this BEST SHOT scene makes the shooting range narrower than normal. - Movement while the camera is mounted on a tripod may cause the camera to erroneously judge it is being hand held. - If surroundings are extremely dark when shooting with "High Speed Night Scene" or "High Speed Night Scene and Portrait", the camera may not be able to shoot at proper brightness due to insufficient exposure. - When shooting with these BEST SHOT scenes, the "ISO Sensitivity" setting is fixed at "AUTO".